Lights Down, Curtain’s Up

 All The World’s A Stage

 Bayonetta makes the case that Devil May Cry needed to shrug off its Resident Evil legacy.
-Bayonetta’s made of consecutive maps rather than a single cohesive area gated by unfortunate lock-and-key puzzles and the resulting filler backtracking that diverted too much away from the deep combat systems.
-(Ya know, to be fair, Bayonetta does have puzzle-lite miscellaneous activities including taking a giant key to a door and using Witch Time to do ‘awesome’ things like cross a temporary bridge and run across solid water- these segments suck for how obviously they are meant to vary up lame downtime in the runnin’ around portions of the game.)
+Bayonetta is made of consecutive maps rather than a single cohesive area gated by unfortunate lock-and-key puzzles, and outside of a few specific cases, largely evades filler backtracking that takes time away from the deep combat systems.
 What remains is a little thing called plot, from which insane things can happen on the regular.
 The drag is that, like Kamiya’s original DMC, the plot often has Bayonetta running through reused locations but with a twisted, multi-dimensional justification.

 Bayonetta’s characterization translates between story and gameplay in a way rare to videogames.
 Even if you’re not a fan of her personality, it’s hard to argue that her behaviors and actions in the cinematics aren’t consistent with her abilities as a vehicle for combat.
 Scenes where she’s strutting on enemies, heels shooting them with every step complement the act of slapping one into the air and double-jump-kicking it into oblivion.
 For as well-defined as she is, members of her supporting cast are unfortunately less so, including a wooden husk with dialogue for a merchant and a grating gangster wannabe whose screen time is thankfully brief.
 Much of the enemy design is rote too, Christian aesthetics composed of gilded techno angels.